FAQ for the book on CyberlawFrequently asked questions (FAQ) for the book Cyberlaw: Law for Digital Spaces and Information Systems by John Bandler

 Thank you!
 That warms my heart.

-1.15 This book it better than other books five times it's price, can I send you some extra money?
+1.15 This book it better than other books five times it's price, can I send you some extra money, or maybe a car?

 1.16 Can I use your Cyberlaw book as a coursebook for my students?